mathiasertl/django-ca/README.md

 3. Certificate revocation via CRLs and OCSP.
 4. Private key storage on the file system, in the database or in a Hardware Security Module (HSM).
 5. Management via command line and/or via Django's admin interface.
-6. Get email notifications about certificates about to expire.
+6. Get email notifications about expiring certificates.
 7. Written in Python 3.10+, Django 5.2+ and cryptography 45+.

 Please see https://django-ca.readthedocs.org for more extensive documentation.